siravijbb/TweakScale/ANNOUNCE.md

 * [Mining Extensions](https://forum.kerbalspaceprogram.com/index.php?/topic/130325-*)
 * [Mark 3 Expansion](https://forum.kerbalspaceprogram.com/index.php?/topic/109401-*)

+Deprecated patches are preserved on the `Extras/Deprecated` directory on the distribution file.
+In the unlikely event you need them back, it's recommended to copy them into a customized place on your installment and not on the TweakScale's directory hierarchy.
+TweakScale suggests `GameData/__LOCAL/TweakScale` .

 ### Overrules

 A overrule, as the name says, is a patch the overrules TweakScale (and anything else) in order to make things "broken" in a deterministic way.